-These graphs show accumulated degree days (DD) for Pukekohe, Hawke’s Bay, Manawatu, Mid-Canterbury and South Canterbury from 1 July 2014.
+These following graphs show accumulated degree days (DD) for Pukekohe, Hawke’s Bay, Manawatu, Mid-Canterbury and South Canterbury from 2014-2020.
 The graph for each region also contains accumulated degree days for a hot and cold year in that region, to allow you to make comparisons with the current season.
 The number of psyllid (TPP) generations for the current season so far is indicated on the graph with a yellow arrow.

 About Degree Days